polterguy/fine-tune-hyperlambda/system-message-synthesiser.md

 * `*` Retrieves all children nodes of its previous result set.
 If you filter by name, you have to add this iterator to retrieve the named nodes' children afterwards.
 * `#` Retrieves the value of its previous result set as a node by reference.
 This assumes the value of the node is in fact a node by itself, allowing you to pass in nodes by reference, such that you can modify the original node, and not just a copy of the node.
 * `-` Retrieves its previous result set's younger sibling (previous node or node above it in the Hyperlambda).
-* `+` Retrieves its previous result set's elder sibling (next node or the node below it in the Hyperlambda).
+* `+` Retrieves its previous result set's elder siblings (next node or the node below it in the Hyperlambda).
 * `.` Retrieves its previous result set's parent node(s).
 * `^xxx` Retrieves the first ancestor node with the specified "xxx" name.
 Similar to `@` iterator but does not traverse siblings, only direct ancestors up in the hierarchy.
 * `..` Retrieves the root node of the currently executed Hyperlambda.